 One of the pieces of reasoning behind this is that it is hypothesised that limiting the variety can help the body become more efficient at digesting the food.
 This would allow for better absorption of nutrients, while also making it easier to eat more total food volume across the day.

-According to Efferding, limiting variety makes your body more efficient at digesting and absorbing nutrients, which should improve muscle growth, recovery, gut health, and metabolism.
+According to Efferding, this limited variety and improved digestive efficiency should improve muscle growth, recovery, gut health, and metabolism.

 The vertical component of the diet includes red meat and white rice.
 These are designed to make up the majority of the calories.

-Red meat is chosen because it has a quality protein source that is also higher in iron, B vitamins and zinc than other options.
+Red meat is chosen because it is a quality protein source that is also higher in iron, B vitamins and zinc than other options.

 White rice is chosen as the main carbohydrate source because it is easy to consume a lot of carbohydrates through and it doesn’t take long to digest.
 This makes it easier for heavier strength athletes to consume more carbohydrates and calories.